-The FCPA allows for “facilitating payments” for “routine governmental action.”
+The FCPA allows for “facilitating payments” or “grease payments” for “routine governmental action.”
 The following are examples listed in the statute of permissible payments: obtaining permits, licenses, or other official documents; processing governmental papers, such as visas and work orders; providing police protection, mail pick-up and delivery; providing phone service, power, and water supply; loading and unloading cargo; protecting perishable products; and scheduling inspections associated with contract performance or transit of goods across country.
 What makes these payments permissible is that they are routine actions that do not go to the awarding of new business or the continuation of business.
 Should FCPA charges be brought, it is important to note that an affirmative defense can be raised if the payment was legal under the written laws of the foreign country, i.e., the money was spent as part of a product demonstration, or was done to fulfill a contractual obligation.

 In order not to fall victim to anti-bribery laws, there are practical actions that can be taken.
 Companies should perform a vigorous due diligence investigation of foreign representatives and joint venture partners to determine the credibility of the entity or persons with which they are to conduct business.
 The due diligence will examine whether the entity or individual is in fact qualified; what, if any, governmental ties they have; and what, if anything, is known about their reputation by the U.S. Embassy or Consulate.
 Moreover, a determination should be made with respect to any peculiar financial arrangements; examination of high commissions; transparency of expense and accounting records; and qualifications of the entity or person to perform services.